kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I believed he loved me and wanted to communicate with me, a little.
 - Don't we all want to be loved?
 - Who wouldn't be influenced by feelings of love and a potential relationship with someone you believe you really like, even if it is manufactured and fake?
-- Or did they set me up with someone they knew was going to be a match?
+- Or did they set me up with someone they knew would be a perfect match?
-- How could they know that?
-Weird occultism maybe?
+- If true, how could they know that?
+Weird occultism or astrology, maybe?
-- Did Christ the alchemist himself take over, on request from two or more?
+- Did Christ the alchemist himself take over, on request from us both, and more?

 ### Google search results for boyfriends